 St. Catherine’s Monastery was founded in the 6th century, and is the oldest Christian monastery still in use for its initial function.
-For me, the beauty of this ancient UNESCO site was that it holds reverence to the three major world religions- Judaism, Christianity and Islam.
-This Orthodox Monastery stands at the foot of Mount Horeb where according the Old Testament records, Moses received the Tablets of the Law- Ten Commandments.
-The mountain is known and revered by Muslims as Jebel Musa.
+For me, the beauty of this ancient UNESCO site was that it holds reverence to the three major world religions- Judaism, Christianity, and Islam.
+This Orthodox Monastery stands at the foot of Mount Horeb where according to the Old Testament records, Moses received the Tablets of the Law- Ten Commandments.
+The mountain is known, and revered by Muslims as Jebel Musa.

 Depending on your faith or no faith towards this area’s three religions, St. Catherine’s is still fascinating for its Byzantine architecture and historical value.
 The monastery holds many of the world’s oldest books in one of the oldest libraries, plus many Christian relics and icons.

-There are many day tours that leave from Sharm El-Sheikh that will take you to St. Catherine’s.
+There are many day tours that leave from Sharm El-Sheikh, which will take you to St. Catherine’s.
 You can book a tour online prior to your visit or ask your hotel when you arrive.
 Since tours are not daily and book quickly, I recommend you confirm with a tour company just to make sure that you have a reservation.

-It was an early start and a long day up to St. Catherine’s and it was worth the journey.
+It was an early start and a long day up to St. Catherine’s, but it was worth the journey.
 Although I am not of Christian/ Catholic religion anymore, I still respect my upbringing.
 Additionally, besides Mount Nebo in Jordan, this was another site where I had visited where all three major religions can find a holy common ground.

 — Photo Journal of St. Catherine’s Monastery and Surrounding Areas —

 My guide insisted on taking photos of me…